YourSwimLog.com

 Simply covering the pool when it’s not in use will cut down on the effects cooler air has on your pool.

-How to properly size a pool heater
+How do I properly size a pool heater?

 The climate in your area and the size of your swim pool are the two main factors to consider when shopping around for a pool heater.